MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-networking.md

 Reduce unnecessary network traffic and lower bandwidth requirements where possible, allowing for a more optimized network efficiency with less carbon emission.

-### Design considerations
+### Make use of a CDN

-- Unnecessary traffic on the network should be avoided, as it's a cause for extra carbon emissions.
+Unnecessary traffic on the network should be avoided, as it's a cause for extra carbon emissions.
-- Minimizing the amount of data transferred is crucial.
-- The location of an application's consumers can be disparate, and it can be challenging to serve requests with good performance and energy efficiency if the distance is too great.
-- Applications making use of a media streaming service may have high requirements for bandwidth and compression, and can have a substantial carbon footprint if not designed carefully.
-- Networks sending uncompressed data can have a higher requirement on bandwidth, the allocated resources, and the solution in general.
-Consider compressing data to optimize the workload and design for a more network efficient solution.

-### Design recommendations
+**Recommendation:**

 - Make use of a CDN, and [follow best practices](/azure/architecture/best-practices/cdn).
   - A CDN helps minimize latency through storing frequently read static data closer to consumers, and helps reduce the network traversal and server load.

+### Follow caching best practices

+Minimizing the amount of data transferred is crucial.

+**Recommendation:**

 - Make use of caching and follow [caching best practices](/azure/architecture/best-practices/caching).
   - Caching is a well-understood design technique to improve performance and efficiency.